Juvenile Myoclonic Epilepsy

 - is confused and sleepy after the seizure

 Seizures in juvenile myoclonic epilepsy typically happen within 30 minutes of waking up in the morning or after a nap.
-They're more likely to happen when someone is tired or stressed.
+They're more likely to happen when someone is tired, stressed, or didn't get enough sleep.

 What Causes Juvenile Myoclonic Epilepsy?